What Does a Death Doula Do?

 Why should I hire a death doula?

 There are many reasons death doulas should be hired, all of which typically amount to creating a compassionate and caring experience for both the individual who is dying and the family experiencing the loss.
+It's important to remember that a death doula is generally experienced in handling death and the connected events that take place after someone passes away.
+Even if you feel like you can handle every single logistical item on the checklist, having additional support during such a difficult time is going to be helpful.
 Here are some reasons why you may want to consider hiring a death doula:

 - They can help you, your family, and the patient navigate the dying process.